The Generalized Injectivity Conjecture: Preliminaries

 \item Let $\pi$ be an irreducible admissible representation of $G$.
 Then there exists a unique triple $(P,\nu, \tau)$ as in (1) such that $\pi = J(P,\nu,\tau)$.
-We call this triple the Langlands data, and $\nu$ will be called the Langlands parameter of $\pi$.
+We call this triple the Langlands data, and $\nu$ is called the Langlands parameter of $\pi$.

 \end{enumerate} \end{thm}

 \begin{thm}[\emph{Standard module conjecture} proved in \cite{smc} and \cite{opdamh}] Let $\nu \in a_M^{*+}$, and $\tau$ be an irreducible tempered generic representation of $M$.
 Denote $J(\tau, \nu)$ the Langlands quotient of the induced representation $I_P^G(\tau_{\nu})$.
 Then, the representation $J(\tau, \nu)$ is generic if and only if $I_P^G(\tau_{\nu})$ is irreducible. \end{thm}